AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Experiment

-\paragraph{Hyperparameters Settings.} We use the generation budget $L=512$ for all benchmarks.
+\paragraph{Hyperparameter Settings.} We use the generation budget $L=512$ for all benchmarks.
 For dynamic sampling, we use a confidence threshold $\tau = 0.9$.
 We sweep default block sizes $B \in \{16, 32, 64\}$. \adablock{} introduces two hyperparameters: the delimiter set $\mathcal{D}$ and the delimiter confidence threshold $\tau_D$.
-We set $\mathcal{D}=\{\texttt{\textbackslash n}\}$, since newline tokens commonly mark the end of reasoning steps in test-time search \citep{snell2024scaling} style prompting.
-We use $\tau_D = 0.3$ for LLaDA-series models and $\tau_D = 0.5$ in Dream-series models.
+We set $\mathcal{D}=\{\texttt{\textbackslash n}\}$, which commonly marks the end of reasoning steps in test-time search \citep{snell2024scaling}, and frequently causes a significant confidence drop (Appendix~\ref{app:confidence_drop}).
+We use $\tau_D = 0.3$ for LLaDA models and $\tau_D = 0.5$ in Dream models.
 This is tuned on a small subset of the GSM8K benchmark, and the selection is discussed in \Secref{ablation:delimiter_thres}.